-Also note that refunds may be delayed if you have a Student Account Hold.
+Also note that refunds may be delayed if you have a Student Finance Hold.

 A refund is generated when the total amount of your financial aid exceeds your charges.
-For example: if your federal loans exceed your tuition and fee charges, you may receive a refund.
+For example: if your federal loans exceed your tuition and fee charges, you will likely receive a refund.

 However, some types of offers do not produce refunds.
 For example: tuition-only items will not generate funds, as such offers only pay for tuition charges.

 Refunds are processed within two weeks of the credit appearing on the account.
 If you do not have direct deposit, your refund will process as a check and be sent to your local mailing address as it appears in SIS.
 If you have signed up for direct deposit, you will receive an email notification approximately two business days before the refund is deposited into your account.

 A stipend is different from a refund of excess financial aid.
 A stipend is offered directly to the student and is not applied toward any outstanding charges on a student’s account.
 Stipend disbursement dates can be viewed in your SIS account.